BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <div class="dialogue">
 <h4>DAUB</h4>
 <p>I'm only teasin' ya.
-When it’s for art, it’s different.
-It’s special.
+When it's for art, it's different.
+It's special.
 And that's gotta be worth something, ya know?</p>
 </div>

 <p>Baz is smiling, a sort of bitter sweet smile.</p>